Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic

 In this work, we explored the ramifications of using the RBF geometric model within the IB method, and compared the behavior of this new RBF-IB method against that of the traditional IB method.
 We discussed the issue of selecting an appropriate shape parameter for the RBF-IB method.
 We then presented a series of convergence studies for measuring errors and convergence both in the velocity field and in the representation of the immersed elastic structure.
 We went on to compare the computational costs incurred by both methods in the context of platelet simulations.
 We then compared the area conservation properties of both methods and also the time-step restrictions on both.
 We also remarked on the energy properties of our method.

-We conclude the following: \begin{itemize} \item The RBF-IB method facilitates the use of constitutive models within the IB method without having to resort to lower-order approximations; \item The RBF-IB method (especially with $\Nd = 50$) produces lower errors in both the velocity field and the immersed elastic structure in convergence studies; \item The RBF-IB is more computationally efficient than the traditional IB method for both $\Nd = 25$ and $\Nd = 50$, both due to the utilization of a small number of data sites and due to smoother forces being spread into the fluid resulting in a faster convergence from the fluid solver; and \item The RBF-IB allows for larger time-step sizes than those allowed in the traditional IB method for a given grid size. \end{itemize}
+We conclude the following: \begin{itemize} \item The RBF-IB method demonstrates first-order convergence, similar to that shown by the traditional IB method. \item The RBF-IB method can be safely used both with a fixed number of data sites and with an increasing number of data sites as the background Cartesian grid is refined; the correct strategy is likely problem-specific; \item Through the use of a global interpolant and the dual representation (data sites and sample sites), the RBF-IB method allows for a decoupling of accuracy in geometric modeling from accuracy in the full fluid solve, allowing coarse Lagrangian representations when sufficient. \item The RBF-IB method is more computationally efficient than the traditional IB method, both due to the utilization of a small number of data sites and due to smoother forces being spread into the fluid resulting in a faster convergence from the fluid solver; and \item The RBF-IB allows for larger time-step sizes than those allowed in the traditional IB method for a given grid size. \end{itemize}